 This was an exciting idea to me, so I approached it with the outlook of finally reaching some answers as to my full ethnic makeup.
 I ordered a kit, sent in my saliva, and was patiently waiting for the results.

 This past Thursday night (April 13, 2017) I received the e-mail announcing that my results were ready!

 Rushing to login, I typed in my account credentials at basically the speed of light, while my mind was spinning and my heart was racing!
 I mean the anticipation had been building up for this moment, basically all of my life.
 My husband and I sat in front of the computer with my test results pulled up on the screen.
 There were two main sections; the first displayed a pie chart with the percentage breakdown of my genetically found ethnicities.
-(There were no big surprises there, as basically all of my makeup is from East and West Europe, Italy and Greece.)
+(There were no big surprises there, I’m a real mutt – origins from Italy, Greece, Spain, Portugal, Poland, Ireland, Israel, Russia, France, Belgium, Germany, Sweden, Armenia, Iran, Turkey).
 But, the big shocker was the second section displayed on my user portal – the “DNA MATCHES”.

 There are different levels of certainty labels for these DNA matches.
 The highest level is “Extremely High”, with basically almost 100% certainty.
 AND I HAD SEVERAL “Extremely High” matches, which were also in the category of “Close Family” – not the “1st, 2nd, or 3rd Cousin” category… I’m talking, CLOOOOOSE FAMILY MATCHES!